Want to know where to get Brisbane's best ramen noodles? Listen up.

 Cheeky Poke Bar

 Our wild card entry, Cheeky Poke may be most known for their colourful and nourishing poké bowls, but it's their bone broth ramens that we're secretly frothing over.
-While this is not one for the purists, we defy anyone who doesn't fall for their coconut, lemongrass, and chilli bone broth.
+While this isn't one for the purists, we defy anyone who doesn't fall for their coconut, lemongrass, and chilli bone broth.
 Have it with the pork gyoza as a topping—lush.
+Decor isn't too bad either...

-Bonsai Botanika serves up an eclectic fare of Japanese cuisine including café treats, so you might not also realise that they also serve up a hefty (seriously, this thing is big) bowl of authentic tasting ramen.
+Bonsai Botanika easily cruises into the Brisbane Best Ramen conversation, but you might not realise it at first glance.
+They serve up a hefty (seriously, this thing is big) bowl of authentic tasting ramen.
 You might struggle to finish the entire thing, but loosen your belt and you’ll be fine.

-Hai Hai is hugely popular with the locals it’s not hard to see why.
-The servings are generous, the staff are friendly, the charsiu is rich, and if that’s not enough, the vegetarian ramen can be made vegan-friendly!
+Hai Hai is hugely popular with the locals, and it’s not hard to see why.
+The ramen servings are generous, the staff are friendly, the charsiu is rich, and if that’s not enough, the vegetarian ramen can be made vegan-friendly!
 Finally, something for everyone.

-There’s a reason we keep going back to Wagaya – there’s so much to choose from!
-More than just the traditional offerings, they also have Sichuan specialty, Tantan miso ramen, and Sapporo favourite, scallop miso ramen.
+There’s a reason we keep going back to Wagaya—there’s so much to choose from.
+More than just the traditional stuff, they also have Sichuan specialty ramen, Tantan miso ramen, and Sapporo's favourite, scallop miso ramen.
 For those serious about their ramen, you cannot go past Wagaya.
 So.
 Much.
 Choice.

 Brisbane CBD, Indroopilly, Mt Gravatt and Sunnybank

-My first bowl of ramen was at Hakataya in Sunnybank and since then I have been hooked - I will travel all the way across town for Hakataya!
+My first bowl of ramen was at Hakataya in Sunnybank, and I've been hooked ever since.
+I will travel all the way across town for Hakataya ramen.
 Their menu is simple, allowing them to focus on perfecting their broth and noodles, which have to be some of the best in Australia (yep, I’m making that call).
-Hakataya is a Sunnybank icon, so don’t sweat the long line – it moves quickly.
+Hakataya is a Sunnybank icon, so don’t sweat the long line—it moves quickly.

 Dining at Ramen Champion is as close as you can get to Tokyo without buying a ticket.
-If you’re feeling game attempt the Ramen Champion challenge – finish the equivalent of 5 serves of ramen (broth and all!) for eternal bragging rights, your mega serve of ramen for free, and your photo on the wall for eternity.
+If you’re feeling game, have a crack at the Ramen Champion Challenge—finish the equivalent of 5 serves of ramen (broth and all) for eternal bragging rights, your mega serve of ramen for free, and your photo on the wall for eternity.